paybyphone/asg53/README.md

 The function can operate on both `autoscaling:EC2_INSTANCE_LAUNCHING` or `autoscaling:EC2_INSTANCE_TERMINATING` - the function does not handle one or the other in any special way.
-The function does not take any specific action for a certain lifecycle event.
 The only caveat is that you need to be cognizant of when you are processing termination events, as certain template fields won't be available (see below).